iaminawe/boa-vagrant/README.md

 Troubleshooting
 --
 Guest additions versions can cause issues with shared folders working properly so if you get mount related errors when you run vagrant up
-Run this in the guest sudo /etc/init.d/vboxadd setup
+Run this in the guest VM

+    sudo /etc/init.d/vboxadd setup

 If the build timed out or chef failed for some reason.